selugu430/CarND-LaneLines-P1/writeup_template.md

 			**[[(int(0.49*width), int(0.59*height)), (int(0.15*width), height), (int(0.94*width), height), (int(0.51*width), int(0.59*height))]]**
 6. Once we have the image with the edges detected in the region of interest (polygon), applied probabilistic hough lines function with the arguments rho : 1 pixel, theta: pi/180, threshold: 10, minLineLength: 15 and maxLineGap: 5, to detect the lines.
 7. In order to draw a single line on the left and right lanes, I modified the draw_lines() function by doing the following
 * 		For each line detected above, the given end points are (x1, y1) and (x2, y2)  and the image size is given.
 * 		The x-cordinate value of the Left line points should be less than the polygon top left vertex.
 Similary the x-cordinate value of the Right line points should be greater than the polygon top right vertex.
 * 		Find the slope of the line using formula m = ((y2-y1)/(x2-x1))
 * 		Find the center point of the line using the formula c = [(x1+x2)/2, (y1+y2)/2].
 * 		The line with infinite slope (vertical line) and near horizontal lines (slope ~= 0) is ignored.
 * 		Average Slope of the Right Lines and Left Lines is calculated.
 Average center point of the right and left lines is calculated.
 * 		Finally Right line and Left line end points are calculated by using corresponding slope and y as img.shape[0], int(0.65*img.shape[0]).
 * 		With these end points solid line is super imposed on the original image.

-The final output
+The final output images are

 ![alt text][image1]
 ![alt text][image2]